-- 1. Think about a present or past challenge you experienced in setting and maintaining a safe, trustworthy environment for a Bible study group.
+- 1. Think of a present or past challenge you experienced in setting and maintaining a safe, trustworthy environment for a Bible study group.
 What worked?
 What did not work?
 Why?
 What might help improve that learning environment?
 If your group is large, you may want to talk about this with a partner.
 Then share what you care to with the larger group. - 2.
 Imagine you are starting a new or renewed Bible study group.
 What factors in the learning environment would you need to attend to?
 Time?
 Place?
 Leadership and authority factors?
 Relationships and outreach?
 Intellectual and emotional needs?
 Others? - 3.
 Picture the three articles of the Apostles' Creed.
 Believing in our Creator God, how can you create a safely bounded, carefully planned, orderly environment?
 How can you inspire a liberating interaction with Christ in your encounter with Scriptures?
-How can the empowerment of the Spirit move people out into their worlds in mission and ministry? - 4.
-Use the "Assessment Tools" for "Individuals" and "Faith Communities" at the back of the book, "Opening the Book of Faith" to see where you are, what needs you have, and what you envision for studying the Bible.
+How can the empowerment of the Spirit move people out into their worlds in mission and ministry?

 Segment 2: If how we teach teaches as powerfully as what we teach, how do we teach?
 In the next three segments, we will explore eight facets of learning.
-This segment examines the first three.
-As people of God we learn from each other simply by being together, worshipping, serving, struggling, growing together in the faith community.
+This section examines the first three.
+As people of God, we learn from each other simply by being together, worshipping, serving, struggling, growing together in the faith community.
 Theologically speaking, we are, by God's grace, the Body of Christ and also individually members of it, with different gifts, and different calls to ministry.
 We have a transcendent God, so we use methods of presentation, including story telling, PowerPoint, concerts, performance, and more.

-SEE THE CHART ON "EIGHT FACETS OF LEARNING" IN THE APPENDIX TO THIS SESSION.
+SEE THE CHART ON THE "EIGHT FACETS OF LEARNING" IN THE APPENDIX TO THIS SESSION.

 - 1. In your group, have each one share briefly: How do you like to learn?
-"How do you like to teach?
+How do you like to teach?
 What differences do you find? - 2.
 Read out loud together the Bible text: Mark 10:17-52.
 Choose one of the three sections of Mark below to explore together; or divide your group into three smaller groups and have each group do one of the options.
 (If there is time, the whole group may do all three.) - a.
 Read verses 28-31.
 What does that mean for you as an individual?
 As a faith community?
 How could you invite learners to move from individual to communal consideration of this text, and back again? - b.
 Choose the perspective of one individual character in this Bible text.
 Be quiet for awhile.
 Think and feel from that point of view.
 Share with the others your individual thoughts.
 What are some ways that you could suggest for individual learners to respond to what they discover through reflection on a character? - c.
 Read vs. 17-22.
 Invite more than one member of the group to read the story again out loud, using a variety of inflections.
 How do you hear the text differently? - 3.
-Which of the three facets mentioned so far Community, Individual, Presentation has potential for your teaching that you have not yet fully explored?
-How might you gain some further experience in these methods of teaching? - 4.
-Consider the four approaches to Bible study found in chapter 3 of Opening the Book of Faith devotional reading, historical reading, literary reading, and Lutheran theological reading.
-Then think about the three facets of learning discussed in this segment.
-Which of them seems well-suited to which of these four approaches to studying the Bible?
-For example, presentation might be useful in utilizing the historical approach.
+Which of the three facets mentioned so far community, individual, presentation has potential for your teaching that you have not yet fully explored?
+How might you gain some further experience in these methods of teaching?

 Segment 3: Here we will look at three more facets of learning.
 Discussion is used with other methods, but it also stands on its own.
 It involves being present with each other, intentionally and energetically, and traveling with each other mentally and emotionally.
 Study is acquiring knowledge, perhaps memorizing information, and understanding concepts.
-God has designed us to develop and created us to learn.
 Experiential learning is very powerful and memorable.
 Learning through doing prepares people for speaking and acting, skills necessary for sharing Jesus Christ all week long.